 Date Indicates the date and time of the object's connection.
 Connection Connection ID Parent connection Certain protocols may generate "child" connections (e.g. FTP) and in this case, this column will list the parent connection ID.
 Protocol Communication protocol used for the connection.
 User User logged on to the host (if any).
-Source IP address of the host at the source of the connection Source name Source MAC address Name of the object (if any) corresponding to the source host.
-MAC address of the object at the source of the connection Source port Number of the source port used for the connection Source Port Name Name of the object corresponding to the source port Destination IP address of the host to which the connection was set up.
+Source IP address of the host at the source of the connection Source name Name of the object (if any) corresponding to the source host.
+Source MAC address MAC address of the object at the source of the connection Source port Number of the source port used for the connection Source Port Name Name of the object corresponding to the source port Destination IP address of the host to which the connection was set up.
 Destination Name Name of the object (if any) to which the connection was set up.
 Destination Port Number of the destination port used for the connection Dest.
 Port Name Name of the object corresponding to the destination port Source interf.
 Name of the interface on the firewall on which the connection was set up.
 Dest. interf.
 Name of the destination interface used by the connection on the firewall.

+Average throughput Average value of bandwidth used by the selected connection.
 Sent Number of bytes sent during the connection.
 Received Number of bytes received during the connection.
 Duration Connection time.
 Last used Time elapsed since the last packet exchange for this connection.
-Router ID assigned by the firewall to the router used by the connection Router name Name of the router saved in the objects database used by the connection Rule type Indicates whether it is a local, global or implicit rule.
+Router ID assigned by the firewall to the router used by the connection Router name Name of the router saved in the objects database and used by the connection Rule type Indicates whether it is a local, global or implicit rule.
 Rule ID name of the rule that allowed the connection Status This parameter indicates the status of the configuration corresponding, for example, to its initiation, establishment or closure.
 Queue name Name of the QoS queue used by the connection.
+Rule name If a name has been given to the filter rule through which the connection passes, this name will appear in the column.
 IPS profile Displays the number of the inspection profile called up by the rule that filtered the connection.
 Geolocation Displays the flag corresponding to the destination country.
+Argument Additional information for certain protocols (e.g.: HTTP).
+Operation Additional information for certain protocols (e.g.: HTTP).

-Right-clicking on the name of the source or destination host opens the following pop-up menus:
+Right-clicking on a line in this view will open the following pop-up menu: